Performance Breakdown

 One feature not found in other cordless vacuums so far is the 3,610mAh lithium-polymer battery.

-Roborock says that this is the battery used inside drones, and they’re the first to use this inside a cord-free product.
+Roborock claims that this is the same battery used in drones, and they’re the first to utilize it in a cord-free product.

-It’s a big reason they say why the H6 will run for as much as 90 minutes and yet still weigh less than 4 pounds.
+It’s a significant reason why the H6 can run for as much as 90 minutes and still weigh less than 4 pounds.

 This battery can last for up to 800 hours of usage and maintain 85% of its capacity after 600 cycles.

-One downside is that the battery is built-in, which means you’ll have to replace the whole vacuum when it goes bad.
+One downside is that the battery is built-in, which means you’ll have to replace the entire vacuum when it fails.

 Five-Stage Filtration

-The H6 has a five-stage filtration system that will keep dust and allergens up to 0.3 microns inside the dust cup.
+The H6 features a five-stage filtration system that traps dust and allergens up to 0.3 microns within the dust cup.

-Roborock says that their design uses two HEPA filters that include a pre and post-motor filter that are washable.
+Roborock states that their design utilizes two HEPA filters, including a pre-motor and post-motor filter, which are washable.

 Dust Cup